 Support for this work was provided by the National Aeronautics and Space Administration through Chandra Award Numbers GO2-3030A and AR7-8002X to Swarthmore College, issued by the Chandra X-ray Observatory Center, which is operated by the Smithsonian Astrophysical Observatory for and on behalf of the National Aeronautics and Space Administration under contract NAS8-03060.
 MAK was supported by a Eugene M. Lang Summer Research Fellowship from the Provost's Office at Swarthmore College.
-The authors thank Stan Owocki for fruitful discussions, especially about the physics of low density winds and the role of pulsations, and Maurice Leutenegger for sharing his insights about analyzing grating spectra and for the use of his XSPEC models which we employed for modeling the He-like f/i ratios and the wind-broadened lines.
-We thank Conny Aerts and Jan Cuypers for some very fruitful discussions about β Cephei variables and for sharing unpublished data with us.
+The authors thank Stan Owocki and Ken Gayley for fruitful discussions, especially about the physics of low density winds and the role of pulsations, and Maurice Leutenegger for sharing his insights about analyzing grating spectra and for the use of his XSPEC models which we employed for modeling the He-like f/i ratios and the wind-broadened lines.
+We thank Conny Aerts and Jan Cuypers for very helpful discussions about β Cephei variables and for sharing unpublished data with us.
 We also thank Mark Janoff for some preliminary work on the data analysis.
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.
+This research has made use of NASA's Astrophysics Data System Bibliographic Services.